escapin/sElect/README.md

 sElect is a remote electronic voting system designed to provide **privacy** and **verifiability**.

-One of our goals is to establish privacyon the **implementation level** (code level).
+One of our goals is to establish privacy on the **implementation level** (code level).
 The code-level verification of the core of the system (implemented in Java) is carried out within the DFG Priority